sandeeptasahoo/AndroidTrainingRepository/interviewPreparation.md

 ### power efficiency: AlarmManager Vs JobScheduler VS WorkManager

 ### other important questions
+1. Android Application Lifecycle:
+     1. Explain the activity and fragment lifecycle.
+          1. Activity is the main content that the user can interact with
+          2. It has several life cycle callbacks
+               1. onCreate: UI initialise
+               2. onStart: visible to the user but not foreground
+               3. onResume: The user can interact
+               4. onPause: another activity is on foreground, save ui changes
+               5. onStop: resources released
+               6. onRestart :
+               7. onDestroy: cleaning up resources
+          3. A fragment is a modular piece of an activity's UI whose lifecycle is tied to the host activity.
+          4. It has lifecycle callbacks:
+               1. onAttach: The fragment attaches to the host activity
+               2. onCreate: initialise fragment UI state
+               3. onCreateView: inflate the view
+               4. onViewCreated: view created, now the listener setup can be done
+               5. onStart: fragment is visible
+               6. onResume: The user can interact
+               7. onPause: fragment no longer foreground
+               8. onStop: no longer visible
+               9. onDestroyView: Clean up UI reference
+               10. onDestroy: fragment instance destroy
+               11. onDetach: fragment detaches from activity
+     3. How do you manage configuration changes?

+Intents and Broadcast Receivers:

+What is the difference between explicit and implicit intents?

+How do you use BroadcastReceiver for system events (e.g., Bluetooth state changes)?

+Services:

+What are the types of Android Services?

+How do foreground services differ, especially in context of Bluetooth scanning?

+Permissions:

+Which permissions are required for Bluetooth, Wi-Fi Direct, or nearby device access?

+How do you handle runtime permission requests?

+WorkManager/JobScheduler:

+Which is suitable for periodic background Bluetooth sync tasks?

+Threads and Async Tasks:

+Alternatives to AsyncTask in modern Android (e.g., Kotlin Coroutines).

+Why is multithreading important in Bluetooth/D2D comms?

+Foreground Service Notification:

+Why is a foreground notification mandatory for Bluetooth scanning in Android 10+?

+Data Storage:

+How to store scanned device data locally?

+What’s the best approach to store sensor or telemetry data?

+Dependency Injection:

+How do you inject BluetoothAdapter using Dagger/Hilt?

+Jetpack Components:

+How can LiveData help in observing device state changes?

 Core Android + Bluetooth/D2D Fundamentals (15 Questions)
+1.

 What are the primary Bluetooth profiles supported in Android?